nebogeo/creative-kids-coding-cornwall/doc/projects/01-house.md

 * We use 'def' to build functions.
-Collect together all the code you've just written so it looks like this - the spaces at the start of the lines are important - there are 4 of them:
+Collect together all the code you've just written so it looks like this - the spaces at the start of the lines are important - there are 4 of them, or just press the "tab" key
+once:

         def house():
         	toblerone(WOOD,point(0,5,0),point(10,6,8))